 - 3 tablespoons flour

 - 1 teaspoon pumpkin pie spice

-- Preheat the oven to 350F.
+- Preheat the oven to 350ºF.
 Line an 8-inch baking dish with foil.
 Spray with nonstick cooking spray.

-- Beat the cream cheese and the sugar in a mixer on medium speed until smooth and fluffy - about 2 minutes.
-Beat in the pumpkin.
-Beat in the eggs, one at a time, scraping down the sides after each addition.
-Beat in the vanilla, flour, pumpkin pie spice and salt just until combined.
+- Beat the cream cheese and the sugar in a mixer on medium speed until smooth and fluffy, about 2 minutes.

 - Pour the cream cheese mixture over the crust.
 Place the baking dish on top of a rimmed baking sheet.
 Place in the oven.
 Pour water onto the baking sheet until it is nearly filled.

 - Bake the cheesecake until it is set at the edges and barely jiggles in the center, about 45 minutes.

 - Remove from the oven and cool completely.